Definition of Sacrament. Meaning of Sacrament. Synonyms of Sacrament

 - The Sacrament of Penance (also commonly called the Sacrament of Reconciliation or Confession) is one of the seven sacraments of the Catholic Church (known...

-- involves laying on of hands.
-Catholicism views confirmation as a sacrament.
-The sacrament is called chrismation in the Eastern Christianity.
-In the East...
+- typically involves laying on of hands.
+Catholicism views Baptism as a sacrament.
+The sacrament is called chrismation in Eastern Christianity.
+In the East it takes...

 - seven sacraments mainly refers to: Sacrament Sacraments of the Catholic Church Eastern Orthodox Church ยง Holy mysteries (sacraments) Anglican sacraments Sacrament...